MohsenUSA/TaskManager/SOP.md

 **Procedure:**

-1. Set priority in Excel before import
+1. Set priority in the database before import
 2. To change: export data, modify, re-import
 3. If not set, they show as Low by default on import